-The Imported Products Table appears in Appendix B at the end of this publication.
-The table lists all the products that are subject to the tax on imported taxable products and specifies the ODC weight of each product (discussed later).
+The table lists all the products that are subject to the tax on imported taxable products and specifies the ODC weight (discussed later) of each product.

 Each listing in the table identifies a product by name and includes only products that are described by that name.
 Most listings identify a product by both name and Harmonized Tariff Schedule (HTS) heading.
 In those cases, a product is included in that listing only if the product is described by that name and the rate of duty on the product is determined by reference to that HTS heading.
-A product is included in the listing even if it is manufactured with or contains a different ODC than the one specified in the table
+A product is included in the listing even if it is manufactured with or contains a different ODC than the one specified in the table.